No767/uwucraft/README.md

 # Installing (End users)

-Uwucraft is a **Fabirc** mod, not a Forge mod.
+Uwucraft is a **Fabric** mod, not a Forge mod.
 Only Fabric 1.17.1 is supported as of now, but later down the road I do plan on making a 1.18.x version.
 Feel free to port this mod to Forge if you wish to do so.
 Note that you will also need Fabric API installed.
 To install it, simply drag and drop this into your mods folder

 Stable releases are not out as of now, plus the mod hasn't really gotten started yet.
 So if you wish to install it, create a GitHub account (or login to your GitHub account if you already have one), find the actions tab, and download the artifacts from the latest commit.